 The Tibet Fund’s primary mission is to preserve the distinct cultural and national identity of the Tibetan people.
 Our aim is to promote self-reliance and help sustain the cohesiveness of the exile Tibetan community.
 As the primary funding organization, we have worked closely with the Central Tibetan Administration in advancing education, refugee rehabilitation, religious and cultural preservation, and community development for more than 140,000 Tibetan refugees living in India, Nepal and Bhutan.
 In Tibet, our support is directed to orphanages, eye care and other health programs and educational projects that aid impoverished and marginalized Tibetans.

-Please visit the About Us page for more information on our history and financial information.
+Please visit the About Us page for more information on our annual reports and financial information.

 The story of The Tibet Fund is the story of the Tibetan people’s perseverance and resourcefulness through decades of upheaval and exile.
 It is the story of survival and the preservation of culture and national identity.
 It is also a story that many of our generous donors have helped to create.